hamza1311/DearDiary/README.md

 # Dear Diary

 This is a native Android app written completely in Kotlin and based on Material Design.
-It lets you keep your digitally and gives you many features along the way.
+It lets you keep your diary digitally and gives you many features along the way.
 ### Screenshots:

 <table>